grantsingleton/UNIX-shell/index.md

 ## Description
 This is a basic UNIX shell implementation that is running on a Linux sub-system in Windows, written in C++.

-Here is how it works...
-Just like the command line!
+## Tools
+* Child Processes (Forking)
+* Interprocess Communication (Piping)
+* I/O Redirection (Dup2)

+## Demonstration
+Here is a demonstration of the shell operating in bashed Powershell.

 ### Enter the Shell